sizovs/awesome-homework-for-java-devs/README.md

 Lending rules:
 - Monthly interest rate: 5%

-Reject the loan application if:
+Reject loan application if:
-- Borrower is blacklisted (store blacklisted personal ids in a config file or a database)
+- Borrower is blacklisted (store blacklisted `personal ids` in a config file or a database)
-- Too many applications from one country in the last 24 hours
+- Application limit exceeded for one country in the last 24h.

-Use a 3rd-party service to resolve a country, and store it in a database, together with a loan application.
+Resolve country via any third-party service and persist it alongside the loan application.

 ### Technical requirements

-- Use Java programming language
+- Use Java programming language ☕️
 - Use any JVM language for tests
 - You have total control over frameworks, tools, and libraries